tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 2/Day

 Your attacks with this weapon deal poison damage.
-When you score a critical hit with this weapon, the target takes 5 ongoing poison damage (champion: 10 ongoing; epic: 20 ongoing).
+When you score a critical hit with this weapon, the target takes 5 ongoing poison damage, 10 ongoing at champion tier, and 20 ongoing at epic tier.

 **Quirk:** Wary of poisoned drinks.